WDWS: Fighting Illini

+CBS Radio Network

 WDWS has been a CBS Radio affiliate for its entire history, except for a period from 2001 to 2009 when it was affiliated with ABC News Radio.
 The station carried The Rush Limbaugh Show from 1997 until his death in 2021.
-Sean Hannity was added in 2009.
+Limbaugh's replacement, The Clay Travis and Buck Sexton Show is now heard in middays.
+The Sean Hannity Show was added in 2009.

-WDWS's morning program was originally called "Penny for Your Thoughts."
-The show, formerly hosted by Jim Turpin and later by Brian Barnhart, was known for its unique open-line format.
+WDWS's morning program is called "Penny for Your Thoughts."
+The show, formerly hosted by Jim Turpin, and later by Brian Barnhart, is known for its unique open-line call-in format.

-In October 2021, WDWS began broadcasting a simulcast on FM translator W230CW at 93.9 MHz and rebranded itself as Newstalk Radio 1400 & 93.9FM DWS.
+In October 2021, WDWS began simulcasting on FM translator W230CW at 93.9 MHz and rebranded itself as "Newstalk 1400 & 93.9FM DWS."